MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/rooms/rooms-release-note.md

 Introdotto in questo aggiornamento:

-- Modifiche che consentono a Microsoft di gestire in modo più flessibile gli aggiornamenti di Windows.
+- Modifiche che consentono a Microsoft di gestire in modo più flessibile Windows Aggiornamenti.
 - Nessuna modifica all'esperienza utente finale.

 ### <a name="311120-06052018"></a>3.1.112.0 (06/05/2018)